 The limits which were claimed by Malthus or today by Attenborough have been overcome or can be challenged by human initiative to survive beyond the limits the social and economic system which they have found themselves in at any one time.
 This week saw the anniversary (April 12th) of the voyage of the first human being in space.
 The Soviet Union launched Major Yuri Gagarin into space in the Vostok 1 and he orbited the Earth returning safely to a prearranged destination in Soviet central Asia in 1961.
 This was a great achievement and a result of the socialist revolution.
 Forty five years earlier the then Russian empire was mainly rural and backward, dominated by agriculture.
 It had large industrial centres but these were dwarfed by the rural economy.
 There was often famine, disease was rife, the majority of the population was illiterate.
 The capitalist class in Russia was politically weak and refused to take on the old order of feudal landlords, nobles and the imperial dynasty.
 The Russian capitalists, unable to defend even the progressive initiatives their own class had fought for in France or Britain, was bribed and subdued by the feudal remnants of Medieval Russia and it was only the working class, small as it was, who could bring about not only the land reforms associated with capitalism but also bring the country to socialism as capitalism had failed to continue to bring further progress to Russia.
 The October Socialist Revolution ushered in a new era for humanity led by the working class and its Communist Party.
 The Soviet Union which emerged began socialist construction fulfilling the vast industrialisation which was associated with capitalism but in a fraction of the time and without the misery of unemployment, illiteracy, and exploitation.
 It harnessed the initiative and enthusiasm of the masses of workers and peasants faced with great difficulties, but they succeeded in creating a modern industrial society which went on to smash the Nazi tide in World War II and liberate Central and Eastern Europe.
 The huge effort which the socialist state dedicated to the education of its people bore fruition in the launching of Vostok 1 with the first human in outer space.
 The US followed not long after, but US capitalism had existed for over two hundred years and at the time of the October Russian Revolution the US was far more industrially advanced.
 By 1961 the Soviet Union had caught up with them in technological advances and beat them to space.
-This great achievement was overshadowed in the same decade by the Soviet Union returning to the road of capitalism and the exploitation of its people returned under a new capitalist class.
+This great achievement was overshadowed by the fact that the Soviet Union had returned to the road of capitalism and the exploitation of its people returned under a new capitalist class from the 1950s.
 This should not discredit the achievement as it was proof that humanity with a socialist economic system can move beyond limits which had previously been considered absolute.
 It demonstrated that we can move beyond the Earth and gave us the potential to find resources and raw materials on other planets.
 Socialism will lead to the communist mode of production in which we will be able to develop the potential of all humans in an even manner.
 Communist relations of production will mean that the real needs of humanity are met, catastrophes planned for and resources to deal with them adequately met.
 Already 3D printers allow us to manufacture on a much smaller and resource efficient scale.
 The planned economy will meet the needs of every human to have what is required for health and education and decent living quarters.
 Artificial Intelligence AI) and the internet apps will play a major role in economic planning so it can operate democratically and rationally.
 Under capitalism automation increases production of goods but also brings unemployment and forces wages down.
 Under communism automation will reduce the working time and share out the labour required for production.
 It will be possible to plan the population and economy in harmony with each other.
 Humanity will be able to use geoengineering to mitigate environmental damage which has already occurred, we will be able to provide health care tailored for each person according to their genetic code, adapt our bodies to different habitats through genetic alteration and with the intervention of AI.
 We may even create a new AI species to live with us who will be able to survive in less hospitable planets and even terraform them or gather data and raw materials from these planets.
 Viruses and pandemics may be bought under control by greater understanding of their genomes.
 These developments in productive forces have already challenged the age old prejudices and traditions surrounding gender and sex.
 It will quite likely be possible that the old sexual divisions based on the prenatal phase will be removed as a burden on female biology.
 It may be that some people will be selected to carry the unborn as they may be better disposed for the task.
 We will essentially have taken more control of our evolution and become a new species of humanity.
 This was what Mao Zedong had in mind when he said mankind would soon meet its doom.15 He did not at all mean this in a negative sense but in the positive, that humanity would change, as everything changes and we would take control of our own evolution through our increased knowledge and technological achievements:

 “Mankind will also finally meet its doom.
 When the theologians talk about doomsday, they are pessimistic and terrify people.
 We say the end of mankind is something which will produce something more advanced then mankind.
 Mankind is still in its infancy”16